stephen-benavides/TinyURL/README.md

 # TinyURL
- application that behaves like TinyURL with custom methods
+console application that behaves like TinyURL with custom methods